Collaborating With Inland Empire Communities to Improve Health Outcomes

 About the Community Medicine and Population Health Mini-Grant Program

-The Community Medicine and Population Health Mini-Grant program engages medical students, graduate students, residents and fellows of UCR in projects that serve Inland Empire communities.
+The Community Medicine and Population Health Mini-Grant program empowers medical students, graduate students, residents, and fellows of UC Riverside to lead projects that make a meaningful impact on Inland Empire communities.

 The program's goals include: